 Support for this caregiver education program was provided by an educational grant from Zogenix, Inc.

-Join an expert panel of clinicians, caregivers/parents of children with DEE, and an advocate from the LGS Foundation on June 30th at 11 am for the first session in a 3-part series, as they discuss the care of patients with DS, relate common challenges faced, and share effective strategies to overcome them.
-Session 1 is split into 3 20-minute modules: Module 1: “Resources for Supporting Immediate Relatives of Those Diagnosed with DEEs”; Module 2: “Keeping Your Loved One Safe and Preventing Seizures”; and Module 3: “The First 100 Days and Beyond: Resources for Caregivers, Family, and Friends" is now available on-demand.
+Session 1 featuring Module 1: "Resources for Supporting Immediate Relatives of Those Diagnosed with DEEs"; Module 2: "Keeping Your Loved One Safe and Preventing Seizures"; and Module 3: "The First 100 Days and Beyond: Resources for Caregivers, Family, and Friends" is now available on-demand.

 Elizabeth Thiele, MD, PhD